System Design Space

 Customer-Friendly API

-A strong frontend data layer almost always depends on API shape that is convenient for the product, not only for service infrastructure.
+A strong frontend data layer almost always depends on an API shape that fits the product, not only the service infrastructure.

 Open chapter